bauerjj/bauerjj.github.io/_posts/2017-03-28-speeding-up-compilation-time-with-ccache.md

 		lrwxrwxrwx 1 root root 16 Mar 21 12:24 x86_64-linux-gnu-gcc-4.8 -> ../../bin/ccache
 		lrwxrwxrwx 1 root root 16 Mar 21 12:24 x86_64-linux-gnu-gcc-5 -> ../../bin/ccache

+7. Bitbake something and watch it hit your ccache

+		bitbake gcc
+		watch -n 1 ccache -s

+Please note that any cleans (`bitbake gcc -c cleanall)` will completely erase the contents in your ccache directory - even unrelated files.
+I was not able to determine why this is so.
+You should also be leveraging Yocto's built-in sstate-cache which negates the majority of the need for ccache.

 ## Setting up QtCreator
 You can utilize `ccache` inside of QtCreator by selecting your native and cross-compiler links inside of the `ccache` directory.
 Below shows two screenshots of setting up my cross-compiler.
 Notice how I had to manually locate both gcc and g++ and instruct Qt what they are targeting.
 Your paths will differ slightly since I have my project defined as "Armadillo" or "ado".